OriHoch/nli-data-pipelines/README.md

 There are 2 ways to use this repo:

 1. Download and use the data directly by:
-    * download all the data as a [single zip file ~150MB](https://github.com/OriHoch/nli-data-pipelines/archive/data.zip)
+    * Downloading all the data as a [single zip file ~150MB](https://github.com/OriHoch/nli-data-pipelines/archive/data.zip)
-    * browse and download specific files [on GitHub under the data branch](https://github.com/OriHoch/nli-data-pipelines/tree/data/data)
+    * Browsing the files on GitHub [under the data branch](https://github.com/OriHoch/nli-data-pipelines/tree/data/data)
 2. Extend the pipelines to compute aggregations / process / export the data in different ways

 ## Running the pipelines